-Alternatively, a product developer looking for insights on which new materials to use might need to contact the financial team more urgently with a phone call.
+Alternatively, a product developer looking for insights on which new materials to use might need to contact the finance team more urgently with a phone call.

 Provide advice on which employees to contact with departmental maps and insights into what each member of staff does.

-Offering plenty of different modes of communication, from phone calls to emails, messaging, and video will also ensure you can support everyone’s communication style.
+Offering plenty of different modes of communication, from phone calls to emails, messaging apps, and video will also ensure you can support everyone’s communication style.

 Step 4: Focus on Building Relationships

 Employee relationships have grown increasingly crucial to business success since the pandemic started.

 Companies are quickly learning that if they want to keep staff members engaged, they need to build stronger connections regardless of where employees are working from, or which segment of the business they belong to.

 Fortunately, there is a range of opportunities for building relationships today.

 You don’t necessarily need to get all of your people together for a group retreat or weekly pizza night to make everyone feel like part of the group.